libp2p/specs/identify/README.md

 # Identify v1.0.0

-The identify protocol is used to identify a peer and its capabilities.
+The identify protocol is used to query a peer about basic information and its capabilities.

 The protocol works by opening a stream, using `/ipfs/id/1.0.0` as the protocol string.
 The peer being identified responds by returning an `Identify` message and closes the